A Guide to Global COVID-19 Vaccine Efforts

 If a vaccine candidate is considered successful in human trials, the developers can seek approval by a national or regional regulatory agency, such as the FDA or the European Medicines Agency.
 In the United States, less than 10 percent of all drugs that go into clinical trials make it past this part of the process.
 Prior to approval, a vaccine maker can ask the FDA for an emergency use authorization (EUA), which allows the sale of unapproved medical products.
-Pfizer and BioNTech were granted an EUA for their vaccine in the United States on December 11, and Moderna was granted one a week later.
+Finally, the vaccine must be approved by national regulators in other countries to be distributed abroad.
+Following approval, the vaccine can be manufactured for broad use.
+In August 2021, the FDA granted approval to the Pfizer-BioNTech vaccine, the first to receive a license in the United States.
+Moderna’s vaccine was approved the following January.

 Additionally, while the WHO does not approve drugs, the vaccine maker can request prequalification by the WHO—a process to determine quality assurance.
 Many low- and middle-income countries rely on WHO prequalification [PDF] when buying medicines.
-Finally, the vaccine must be approved by national regulators in other countries to be distributed abroad.
-Following approval, the vaccine can be manufactured for broad use.
+The WHO similarly maintains an emergency use listing (EUL) for unlicensed vaccines and other medical products during a health crisis; eleven COVID-19 vaccines have been issued an EUL.

 How has development been sped up amid the pandemic?